My new online project...

 The temperate climes of this latitude are none too harsh, either in terms of summer heat or winter cold; as the days march inexorably towards the winter solstice I must give thanks for where I live, and indeed how I live.

 Below: Warsaw, today.
-Make a mental note to return to this photo in three years' time; the skyline will have changed even more once the Towarowa 22 and Polfarma developments are complete.
+Make a mental note to return to this photo in three years' time; the skyline will have changed even more once the Towarowa 22 (which will rise to the left of the Warsaw Unit tower) and Polfarma developments (behind it) are complete.

 Below: Warsaw, earlier.
 A view looking towards Rondo Daszyńskiego from the approaches to W-wa Wola station.